willyvaessen/100DaysofCode/README.md

 Following that, I'm actually looking for a good way to keep track of my ideas.
 I get some ideas sometimes, but tend to forget about them, because of not writing them down anywhere.

+## 27 August 2023

+The past few days, I've been working on some Node.js tutorials/lessons which helped me with setting up a simple web server.
+Now, it's time to take it a step further and get it connected to a database.
+I'm choosing MariaDB for that purpose, as that is running on my Synology NAS.
+Using the guides on [MariusHosting](https://mariushosting.com/) is installed MariaDB into a Docker container.
+Now I will try the [guide on Dev.to](https://dev.to/probablyrealrob/getting-started-with-mariadb-using-docker-and-node-js-3djg) that should help me get my Node.js app connected to the database.
+That is the plan for today.